spencerdeals/Shopify-Products-Import/WORKING_BACKEND_LOCKED.md

 ## ⚠️ CRITICAL: DO NOT MODIFY THIS BACKEND

-This backend version successfully scraped Crate & Barrel automatically on [DATE].
+This backend version successfully scraped Crate & Barrel automatically on December 19, 2024.

 ## 🎯 What Makes This Version Work: